 Construction of the shapefile

-The zip of the ingredients contains a script to build the map, the modified sources.
+The ingredients (zip, sha1) contain a script to build the map, the modified sources.

 The starting point is a couple of map layers from the National Atlas:

 maps only captures the current time zones and does not include the

 Unfortunately, these two maps do not work well together: for

 example, some common boundaries are not digitized in exactly the same